Klazomenai/DEVToken/README.md

 The Solidity compiler appends a metadata hash to the bytecode.
 This metadata contains:
 - Compiler version
 - Source hash(es)
-- Settings (optimizer, evmVersion, bytecodeHash, etc.)
+- Settings (optimizer, evmVersion, etc.)
 - AST and legacy info
 - Tool version (e.g. if compiled by solc, hardhat, etc.)

-❗ Any difference in settings — even a different evmVersion or bytecodeHash — will change this metadata and therefore the bytecode hash.
+❗ Any difference in settings will change this metadata and therefore the bytecode hash.

 ### 🧬 Matching Elements Required for Full Verification